 - stimulate your immune system

 Inulin slows digestion, including the digestion of carbohydrates.
-This helps stabilize blood sugar levels after eating by allowing sugar to be released slowly without spiking, which promotes healthy blood sugar levels.
+This allows sugar to be released slowly without spiking, which promotes healthy blood sugar levels.